 Homes for sale

 If you are planning to sell your home, RCDs must be fitted to protect all circuits supplying power points and lights before the land title is transferred.
-If two or more RCDs protecting all power points and lighting circuits are not installed, you will need to engage a licensed electrical contractor to install them to comply with the Wiring Rules (AS/NZS 3000).
+If two or more RCDs protecting all power and lighting circuits are not installed, you will need to engage a licensed electrical contractor to install them to comply with the Electricity Regulations.

 Renting a home

-Landlords must ensure RCDs are installed in accordance with the Wiring Rules on the switchboards of their rental premises.
+Landlords must ensure RCDs are installed in accordance with the Electricity Regulations on the switchboards of their rental premises.
 If RCDs are not fitted, tenants should contact the managing agent or landlord and request that RCDs be installed as required.

 Number of RCDs

-The regulations require RCDs to be installed on the main switchboard in accordance with the Wiring Rules.
+The regulations require RCDs to be installed on the main switchboard in accordance with the Electricity Regulations.
 Two is a required minimum but more than two may be needed.
 A licensed electrical contractor will install the correct number and rating of RCDs to ensure your premises complies with the regulations.

 All RCDs have a test button (the round blue buttons in the illustration) which should be pressed every three months as a minimum to verify they are functioning properly.
 When the button is pressed, the RCDs switch should snap into the ‘off’ position instantly.